n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 <br/>

 ## **Foundation**
-Is important to interpret Information Warfare as the fifth domain of warfare.
+Is important to interpret Cyber Warfare as the fifth domain of warfare.
 In contrast with more conventional warfare domains such as Land, Sea, Air or Space, the Cyber domain provides a wide range of capabilities that the previous domains can't provide, also subject to different rules which do not align with previously known strategic basis of the warfare realm.

 - Actionable on light speed
 - Adversary may not have a chance to react